sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 16-11-2018

+- https://databricks.com/blog/2018/11/16/introducing-new-built-in-functions-and-higher-order-functions-for-complex-data-types-in-apache-spark.html New Built-in and HOF in Apache Spark 2.4

 # 14-11-2018

 - https://github.com/sokra/rawact A babel plugin which compiles React.js components into native DOM instructions to eliminate the need for the react library at runtime.